VerKnowSys/sofin/README.markdown

   (located in /Software/.cache/install.log by default or /Users/USER_NAME/.cache/install.log)
 * Exports.
 Each app has own ROOT_DIR/exports/ with symlinks to exported software.
 Exported software are just simple symlinks, used to generate PATH environment variable.
+* Sofin has own configuration file located in /etc/sofin.conf which is SH script itself.

 ## Examples: